Nokia price cut worries investors ahead of Q2 results

 | HELSINKI

-HELSINKI Shares in Nokia Oyj NOK1V.HE fell over 3 percent on Monday after the company slashed the price of its flagship smartphone, with investors seeing it as a sign of desperation in its battle against Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS).
+HELSINKI Shares in Nokia Oyj fell over 3 percent on Monday after the company slashed the price of its flagship smartphone, with investors seeing it as a sign of desperation in its battle against Apple Inc and Samsung Electronics Co Ltd.

 Analysts also cited caution ahead of Thursday's second-quarter report and short-selling of the stock reached record highs.
 The results are expected to show a widening loss for the world's second-largest cellphone maker.